Drywall Crack Repair Services in St. Albert, AB

 • Basement foundation walls

 The repair involves flexible materials that accommodate continued minor movement.
-You'll need mesh tape and compound designed for settlement areas rather than rigid patching materials.
+We use mesh tape and compound designed for settlement areas rather than rigid patching materials.

 Advanced Restoration and Seam Repairs

-Professional restoration work addresses structural separations and tape failures that require specialized techniques beyond basic crack filling.
+Professional restoration and seam repairs address structural separations and tape failures that require specialized techniques beyond basic crack filling.
 These repairs restore wall and ceiling integrity while preventing future separation issues.

 Joint Crack Repair